suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What are your problem-solving steps?
 - How do you solve a problem that you have already tried and failed to solve?
 - What is your source control strategy?
-- How would you test your code? test your design?
+- How would you validate your solution?
 - How would you rapid prototype an idea?
 - Someone found a bug in your code.
 How would you fix a bug in your code?

-What are you thoughts on:
+What are your thoughts on:

 - What do you think the future of programming and the web is?
 - What is your most controversial technical opinion?
 - What 3 things do you look for in a company before you take the job?
 - Google, Apple or Microsoft -- rank from most to least favorite. explain - that order
 - What do you think the future of programming, design and the web is?
-- What advice would you give to an entry level dev?
+- What advice would you give to an entry-level dev?
 - What book do you think everyone on the team should read?
 - If you could master one technology this year, what would it be?
 - How do you organize your code? (module pattern, classical inheritance?)